Role

 How the role evolves with company stage

-Early Stage Hands-on guidance, fundraising support, founder coaching
+Early Stage Hands-on guidance, fundraising support, founder coaching, and clearer decision-making cadence.

-Growth Stage Board cadence, scalable controls, talent and GTM input, capital strategy
+Growth Stage Board cadence, scalable controls, talent and GTM input, committee structure, and capital strategy.

-Late Stage / Corporate Independence, risk and audit maturity, succession, IPO / exit readiness
+Late Stage / Corporate Independence, risk and audit maturity, succession, and IPO / exit readiness.

 Chair, SID, and NED – who does what